westland garden health logo

 • Plums: fruit 8-10cm apart

-Harvest vegetables crops
+Harvest vegetable crops

 Plant outdoor tomatoes

 It is safe to plant tomatoes outdoors now.
 They can either go straight into the ground or into a growbag.
-Tomatoes need a sunny sheltered spot and will do best against a south-facing wall.
+Tomatoes need a sunny, sheltered spot and will do best against a south-facing wall.
 Ensure to water them well and also feed them to have the best tomato crop.
-We advise using Westland Big Tom to get bigger and juicer tomatoes but before to only start feeding once the first truss has set (as soon as you have green tomatoes).
+We advise using Westland Big Tom to get bigger and juicer tomatoes, but to only start feeding once the first truss has set (as soon as you have green tomatoes).
 Read our guide on How to grow tomato plants for more information.

-big tom tomato planter and tomato food
+big tom tomato food in greenhouse with tomatoes

 Make sure to have a look through our Lawn Hub for all your lawncare questions!

-If you enjoyed our June gardening jobs please see our monthly gardening jobs!
+If you enjoyed our June gardening jobs, please see our monthly gardening jobs!

 Related articles